RUB-NDS/DISTINCT/README.md

       - There should be a `DES...=...` cookie for `appleid.apple.com`, this is the 2FA token
       - Copy this cookie in the following format to the `.env`: `cookie_name=cookie_value` (example: `DES123=XYZ`)
 - Run: `docker-compose up`
-- Open `http://localhost:9080` in your webbrowser
+- Open `http://localhost:9080` in your webbrowser for DISTINCT's web interface
+- *Optional:* Open `http://localhost:9070` in your webbrowser for a web interface showing DISTINCT's database ([mongo-express](https://github.com/mongo-express/mongo-express))
 - Press `Ctrl+C` and run `docker-compose down` to close and exit the tool

 ## Workflow via DISTINCT's Web Interface